 In addition, the Strategic Land Use Plan includes other information that helps make the plan a useful reference and resource for the people of St. Louis, including:

-Project process and community engagement that went into

-that went into development of this plan
+Project process and community engagement that went into development of this plan.

-Existing conditions analysis that documents current conditions in the city that helped guide plan decisions for other changes in policy, practice, and procedure that support the aspirations set out by the SLUP and guide implementation
+Existing conditions analysis which

+documents current

+conditions in the city

+that helped guide

+plan decisions.

 Allied strategy recommendations